-Every email you send represents the professionalism practised by you and your business.
+As a manager, every email you send represents the professionalism practised by you and your business.
 It is a reflection of your company’s culture and values.
 When speaking to someone for the first time delete any emojis, slang, and colloquial sayings.

+Tone is important for managers.
 Sending an email means you’re communicating without facial expressions, body language, visual aids, or tones so the risk of your message being misunderstood or misinterpreted is very high.
 Remember to write your email like the person is standing before you.
 If you think your message may be misunderstood, start again.